 He was, in fact, talking about the LGBTQ community.
-It also also an idea that has relevance across multiple minority groups.
+It is also an idea that has relevance across multiple minority groups.

-Some of the time, this is simply down to people following process.
+Sometimes, this is simply down to people following the process.
 Not thinking about the simple task of customer care.

 It can also happen from a simple case of maybe never having met a deaf person before, the fear of not knowing how to communicate.

 I think that with deaf people regularly making the headlines, maybe this lack of understanding will self-correct.

 Recent examples of this are the Oscar-winning short movie called The Silent Child, which featured Maisie Sly, a deaf child who had a lack of access to education.
 Maisie then appeared in the Aldi advert that was aired in prime-time slots, using sign language and subtitles and with no voice-over.

 And Nyle Di Marco, America’s Top Model Winner, then went on to win Dancing with the Stars – showing the public that that ‘just because deaf people don’t access sounds like you or I, they still have rhythm’.

 When we are accessing popular media, we are not seeking out information; we are not focusing our brains on thinking about these things.
 Our mind is open, and we can be exposed to lessons that we may not have originally gained.